Geology of North America

 The geology of North America is a subject of regional geology and covers the North American continent, the third-largest in the world.
 Geologic units and processes are investigated on a large scale to reach a synthesized picture of the geological development of the continent.

 The divisions of regional geology are drawn in different ways, but are usually outlined by a common geologic history, geographic vicinity or political boundaries.
 The regional geology of North America usually encompasses the geographic regions of Alaska, Canada, Greenland, the continental United States, Mexico, Central America, and the Caribbean.
 The parts of the North American Plate that are not occupied by North American countries are usually not discussed as part of the regional geology.
 The regions that are not geographically North American but reside on the North American Plate include parts of Siberia (see the Geology of Russia), and Iceland, and Bermuda.
-A discussion of North American geology can also include other continental plates including the Cocos and Juan de Fuca plates being subducted beneath western North America.
+A discussion of North American geology can also include other continental plates including the Cocos Plats and Juan de Fuca Plate being subducted beneath western North America.
 A portion of the Pacific Plate underlies Baja California and part of California west of the San Andreas Fault.

 North American Craton

 The stable core of the continent is the North American Craton.
-Much of it was also the core of an earlier supercontinent, Laurentia.
+Much of it was also the core of an earlier continent, Laurentia.
 The part of the craton where the basement rock is exposed is called the Canadian Shield.
 Surrounding this is a stable platform where the basement is covered by sediment; and surrounding that are a series of orogenic zones.